 Allergies are an overreaction of the immune system to substances that under normal circumstances would cause no reaction in most people.
-The results of this immunologic overreaction are symptoms such as sneezing, watery eyes, and itching.
+The results of this immunologic overreaction are symptoms such as rashes, sneezing, watery eyes, and itching.

 In 1989, David Strachan proposed the hygiene hypothesis.
 He suggested that the rising incidence of allergic disease, such as asthma or allergies, was actually linked to reduced exposure to germs through declining family sizes, more limited exposure to animals, and higher general standards of cleanliness.
 Strachan reasoned that repeated exposure to microbes at an early age, for example as a result of having siblings, owning a pet, living on a farm, or attending day care, actually helped our immune systems to properly adapt so they would not overreact to routine environmental stimuli, such as potential allergens.

 According to this hypothesis, in the absence of this repeated exposure, our under-stimulated, developing immune system would then be over stimulated by harmless substances like pollen, resulting in the development of allergies.

 One example of the hygiene hypothesis comes from comparing the prevalence of allergies in the East and West German populations before and after unification.
 Before unification, East Germany had more children growing up on farms and in larger families than West Germany; the population also had much lower rates of allergies and asthma than West Germany.

 After unification, however, when East Germany developed a more western culture, its rates of allergies and asthma increased to the degree that they now resemble those of West Germany.
 East Germany also had a quite highly developed healthcare system, so it is less likely that the observed differences in asthma diagnosis were due to different patterns of medical diagnosis rather than true differences in disease prevalence.